 - Certain unemployment compensation debts owed to a state

 The BFS will send you a notice if part of your tax refund is offset to pay a debt.
-You can dispute the debt with the agency listed on the notice as the payee or with the BFS if you're disputing the amount that was offset from your refund.
+You can dispute the debt with the agency listed as the payee on the notice or with the BFS if you disagree with the amount that was offset from your refund.

 Your refund can also be offset if you have an outstanding federal tax bill.
-In that scenario, the IRS will send you a CP49 Notice, explaining that part or all of your refund was used to satisfy a federal tax debt.
+The IRS will send you a CP49 Notice in this case, explaining that part or all of your refund was used to satisfy a federal tax debt.

 The IRS audits a very small number of returns each year.
-For the 2016 calendar year, the most recent year for which audit data is available, the IRS took a closer look at just 0.5% of all returns filed.
-On the off-chance that your return is selected for an audit––either randomly or because your return triggered a red flag with the IRS––processing of your refund might naturally be delayed until Uncle Sam is able to accurately determine what you owe.
+It took a closer look at just 0.6% of all individual tax returns filed between tax years 2010 and 2018.
+On the off chance that your return is selected for an audit—either randomly or because your return triggered a red flag with the IRS—the processing of your refund might naturally be delayed until the government is able to accurately determine what you owe.

 A tax refund delay can be nerve-racking.
 Fortunately, the IRS offers multiple ways to track your tax refund.
 First, you can check the status using the IRS’s online Where's My Refund? tool.
 You'll have to enter your: